rhemaMarneni/Web-Domains-Shopping-Cart/README.md

 - If the user's cart contains exactly `numDomainsRequired` domains, the "purchase" button is activated.
 Clicking purchase button is a no-op.
 - A button to remove all unavailable domains from the cart.
 - A button to copy the domains in the cart to the clipboard, separated by commas.
 For instance `[abc.com, def.com, ghi.com]` could be copied as `abc.com, def.com, ghi.com`.
 - A button to keep only the `N` "best" domains, where `N` is `numDomainsRequired`.
-To prioritize domains, sort them by their domain ending first: `.com` is better than `.app` which is better than `.xyz`.
+To prioritize domains, I sort them by their domain ending first: `.com` is better than `.app` which is better than `.xyz`.
 If there are ties, shorter domains win.
 For instance, one correct ordering is `[abc.com, abcd.com, ab.app, abc.app, a.xyz]`.
+If there are still ties, the last tiebreaker and lexicographical ordering.
 - Usability features like helpful error messages, loading states, confirmation messages, help text, etc.

 ## Validation